 To Assemble Tarts

 - Slowly add curd to whipped cream.
 GENTLY fold in.
 Equally distribute lemon cream among tarts, top with a few berries and drizzle with melted white chocolate or sprinkle with chocolate shavings.
-Quantity of tarts may vary slightly depending on the exact size of your mini tarts/shells.
-Enjoy!
+Quantity of tarts may vary slightly depending on the exact size of your mini tarts or shells.
+Serve and enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.

 A note on times provided: appliances vary, any prep and/or cook times provided are guidelines only.